k-ujihara/ChemFormatter/README.md

 # ChemFormatter

 ChemFormatter is a chemical formatter add-in for Microsoft Office.
 It is implemented using VSTO.
-The Microsoft Word template version also available at [SourceForge](https://sourceforge.net/projects/chemformatter/), which is works on both Windows and Mac.

 Currently Microsoft Word version is implemented.